tannywaaa/ServiceNow-Interview/README.md

 2. State Management:
 o What if there’s an error communicating with the server?
-Here is the sample of the error checking communicating with the server
+Here is the sample of the error checking communicating with the server.

 ![error_check](https://user-images.githubusercontent.com/29969808/80449400-e8986580-88d3-11ea-8acf-e98c82145336.png)